shoroq03/linux_tutorials/index.md

 2. *Basic Navigation*

-we write the basic navigtion in terminal
+# we write the basic navigtion in terminal
+ * pwd
+Print Working Directory - ie. Where are we currently.
+* ls
+List the contents of a directory.
+* cd
+Change Directories - ie. move to another directory